STATUS:

 C.) Close the request after the assessment if no further services are required.

 The truth is, until the claim is reviewed and compared against your policy coverage, there is never any guarantee.
 We don't say this to alarm you, it is just a fact of insurance process.
-We encourage clients to communicate early with their insurance company for the most accurate interpretation of their policy coverage however some information you may find helpful:
+We encourage clients to communicate early with their insurance company for the most accurate interpretation of their policy coverage, however some information you may find helpful:

 1.)
 Insurance generally does not cover risk, only damage.
 If there is already damage, and you suspect that there is imminent risk of additional damage, your insurance will likely not want you to wait for it to get worse which may inflate the claim's size.